franfrutos/VMAC_awareness/README.md

 # VMAC Depends on explicit awareness project

-This project is the repository for all data, scripts, and materials used for the manuscript entitled: "***Value-modulated attentional capture depends on explicit awareness***".
+This project is the repository for all data, scripts, and materials used for the manuscript entitled: "***Value-modulated attentional capture depends on awareness***".

 ### Project Structure ###